OpenSourceNet/Qorka/README.md

 ![alt tag](http://2.bp.blogspot.com/-ugHM0kKYpiI/VZu_pljBmbI/AAAAAAAAB9g/CF3k5swL1ac/s1600/Screen%2BShot%2B2015-07-07%2Bat%2B5.28.13%2BPM.png)

-The first arena is where you can import different liberaries and use different APIs specific to python language.
+The first arena is where you can import different libraries and use different APIs specific to python language.
 The default imports consist of date and time.
 All imports happen in a list.
 The following are some dummy lists, they are for understanding of the layout.

 ![alt tag](http://1.bp.blogspot.com/-i2PXETWmF08/VZu_p85oPtI/AAAAAAAAB9k/gg-efHy53co/s1600/Screen%2BShot%2B2015-07-07%2Bat%2B5.27.54%2BPM.png)